econnet/econ/do.rst

 - the product initiator and/or coordinator can record contributions
 - another member who recruits a new member can also record his effort there

-Owner means co-owner with single-owner as a special case.

-- Membership is yes/now.
-- Ownership quantifies the share of ownership

 .. _`docontrol`:

 In an econ, control means decision making.